Thank you for purchasing this home workshop kit, we hope you enjoy making your necklace!

 I’ve put too much glue on and its spilling out the edges

-If the glue is still moveable, make sure the piece is in the correct position i.e. not hanging over the edges, evenly spaced and its flush to the base.
-We recommend to wait for at least 15 minutes (until the glue has become rubbery), peel off the edges with your fingernail or use a cocktail stick – be careful not to scratch the acrylic.
+If the glue is still moveable, make sure the piece is in the correct position i.e. not hanging over the edges and flush to the base.
+We recommend waiting for at least 15 minutes (until the glue has become rubbery), peel off the edges with your fingernail or use a cocktail stick – be careful not to scratch the acrylic.
 You can do this after all the pieces have been glued at the end.

 Use a piece of kitchen towel or tissue to wipe the end of the glue nozzle.
-If it's still blocked use the brass pin to unblock any dried glue inside the nozzle.
+If it's still blocked, unscrew the grey nozzle and use a cocktail stick to unblock any dried glue from the inside of the nozzle.
 It's best to keep the cap on when you're not using the glue to avoid it drying out.
 Always wipe the end before using and test on a piece of kitchen towel or tissue.

 What should I do if my pieces won’t stick flat to the base?

-If the glue is still wet remove the piece and check there are no lumps of dried glue or anything obstructing – remove by wiping with kitchen towel or tissue.
+If its still not flush to the base and the glue is still wet remove the piece and check there are no lumps of dried glue or anything obstructing – remove by wiping with kitchen towel or tissue.
 Be careful when removing dried glue, some acrylic has a layer of colour or mirror coating on the base which can come off.
 Once the piece is cleaned re apply some fresh glue and make sure you’ve spread evenly to the edges and press the piece back on firmly.
 To avoid dried or lumpy glue, always clean the end of the nozzle before using and only apply it to the section you’re about to glue.
 Replace the cap if not in use.

-If the glue has dried, try to squeeze some more glue in the gap and press the pieces together or weigh down.
-We also use bulldog clips in the studio but be careful not to scratch your acrylic or dent / chip any wood or mother of pearl.
+If the glue has dried, try to squeeze some more glue in the gap and press the pieces together and use bulldog clips to secure while drying.

 I’ve lost / broken a piece!